Freshwater Weekly Fishing Report Week of June 12, 2024

 Waco

 SLOW.
-Water stained; 78 degrees; 11.99 feet above pool.
+Water stained; 78 degrees; 10.35 feet above pool.
 Bank angling opportunities off of McLaughlin Road.
 The Bosque Park ramp is open.
 Anglers are catching crappie, blue catfish, channel catfish, yellow catfish, white bass, hybrids, stripers and largemouth bass.
 Catfish are being caught on cut and prepared baits.
 Most other species are being caught on live bait including shad.
-The U.S. Corps of Engineers parks and ramps are closed due to flood damage.
-The lake is still over 16 feet above conservation and releasing about 6700 cfs.
+The U.S. Army Corps of Engineers parks and ramps are closed due to flood damage.

 Walter E. Long